 Gender roles and perceptions can vary tremendously around the world.
 In some host countries or regions, expressions of gender will be familiar to you, while in others they may be vastly different.
 As you prepare to travel abroad, it will be important to reflect on how you express your gender through clothing, language, customs and personal traditions and research the community and region of the world you are entering.
 We all express gender in our own way and the suggestions and safety tips below can help you think about the intersections of gender and study abroad.

-Gender: Travel and Safety Tips and Suggestions for Study Abroad
+Gender: Travel Safety Tips and Suggestions for Study Abroad

 - Explore the culture and become familiar with dress, expectations, language and customs.

-- What may be acceptable in your community or region of the United States may not be acceptable in your host country or region of the world you are traveling.
+- Undertand that what may be acceptable in your community or region of the United States may not be acceptable in your host country or region of the world you are traveling.

 - Identify safe resources and people that you can talk to if you have questions.

-- Connect with locals women to learn about gender expression, roles and cultural norms.
+- Connect with local women to learn about gender expression, roles and cultural norms.

-- Safety is important and like the United States harassment and sexual assault are issues around the world.
-Learn about resources at Georgetown and in your host country that may be helpful
+- Remember that safety is important and like the United States harassment and sexual assault are issues around the world.
+Learn about resources at Georgetown and in your host country that may be helpful.

-- Sexual Assault Response and Prevention (SARP) at Georgetown.
+- Familiarize yourself with Sexual Assault Response and Prevention (SARP) resources at Georgetown.

 - Identify resources and/or hotlines that you can access in your host country.

-- What are specific gender norms in my host country and how do they compare or are different from my community?
+- What are specific gender norms in my host country, and how do they compare or differ from my community?